M. K. Thyagaraja Bhagavathar: Final years and death

+Philanthropy

 He has helped many people without publicity.
 It was a custom those days to arrange music concerts in family functions like weddings etc. Bhagavathar would sing without any remuneration in family functions of those who helped him to come up in life.
 When World War II started, the British colonial government in India asked him to stage dramas and donate the collections for the Red Cross.
 He agreed and donated an impressive amount.
 When the war was over, the British government, as a gesture of gratitude, offered to honour him with the title Divan Bahadur.
 But he politely declined it saying he was only helping a humanitarian cause and did not expect to be rewarded.

 Legacy

 During the Second World War, at the request of the Governor of Madras, Arthur Oswald James Hope, Bhagavathar organised concerts and plays to raise money for the British war effort.
 The Governor recognised his contributions by offering him a Diwan Bahadur title which Bhagavathar declined.

 Bhagavathar was the first super star in Tamil film industry, himself along with Chinnappa started the culture of dual stars ruling the Tamil industry who attained demigod status in Tamil Nadu.

+2025 Tamil Movie Kaantha starring Dulquer Salmaan was initially believed to be based on his life, but the makers later clarified that the film is entirely fictional.